There are actually many ways new bloggers can make money with their blogs. But I’ll talk about a few things that really worked for me.

 This would be suitable for freelancers, students and most people blogging part time.
 Unlike the Product Model, you won’t have to spend money buying products you need to sell etc.

 This model thrives on selling digital product like information products, e-books, online courses, subscription posts etc. It works almost like the Services model.

-Being an expert in the niche will help you scale even faster but, unlike the services model, you don’t necessarily have to be an expert to scale.
+Being an expert in the niche will help you scale your blog even faster but, unlike the services model, you don’t necessarily have to be an expert before you can scale.

 With a decent skillset and lots of research you can write or create digital products that you can sell online via your blog.